joshchagani/minecraft-block-updater/README.md

-# minecraft-block-updater
+# Minecraft Block Updater

-A really, really simple interface in order to update Minecraft blocks with a GUI.
+This project is used to update the database of Minecraft blocks.

+## To come

+Me filling out this README...